gching/wit_ruby/README.md

 Same goes for the deletion of an expression.

     $ session.delete_expression("some entity id", "some value name", "to be deleted expression")

+##### Expressions Result Unique Methods

+For a specific expression, no unique methods are given

 ## Contributing